 A novel ROCK inhibitor: off-target effects of metformin

-Turkish Journal of Biology (2021)
+Journal: Turkish Journal of Biology (2021)

-Institution: Gazi University, Turkey
+Institution: Gazi University

-Conclusions: Drug discovery and approval is a lengthy process.
+Summary: Drug discovery and approval is a lengthy process.
 Thus in recent years, already approved drugs are tested against nontarget treatments.
 In this study, A. Özdemir with colleagues have tested two small molecules, metformin and tolbutamide, as Rho kinase (ROCK) inhibitors.
 Authors have shown that metformin has a potential as a ROCK inhibitor and could be used in treatments of various pathological conditions in which ROCK plays a role.
 HoloMonitor M4 was used to study cell morphology (cell area, thickness, volume, and irregularity) post-treatment with various concentrations of tolbutamide and metformin.